bytesbysophie/data-illustration-2023-sdc-conf/README.md

-# Setup Template from Three.js Journey (Bruno Simon)
+# Data Illustration for the Social Develeopers Club Conference 2023

 ## Setup
+_The setup is based on the project template from Three.js Journey by Bruno Simon_

 Download [Node.js](https://nodejs.org/en/download/).
 Run this followed commands: